Skip to main content

 Consequences

-Luckily, you can effectively manage third-party security risks by following a set of supply chain security best practices that will significantly improve your company’s cybersecurity posture.
+To avoid similar incidents and manage third-party security risks effectively, consider following this set of supply chain security best practices for significantly improving your company’s cybersecurity posture.

 Third-party security risk management: 7 best practices